Stuart Urban

 Stuart Urban (born 1958) is a British film and television director.

 Early life and education

 Urban was educated at Rokeby Preparatory School, Kingston upon Thames and King's College School, Wimbledon.
-At the age of 13, he became the youngest director to have a film shown at the Cannes Film Festival with his short feature The Virus of War.
-The 30-minute film was later shown on television in various countries.
+At the age of 13, he became the youngest director to have a film shown at the Cannes Film Festival.
+The 30-minute film, a short feature called The Virus of War, was later shown on television in various countries.

 Urban later attended Balliol College, Oxford, graduating with a first class degree in Modern History.

 His younger brother is the journalist Mark Urban.